Jallianwala Bagh centenary: Naidu, Rahul to pay homage to martyrs today; Security up

 Punjab Chief Minister Amarinder Singh, Governor V P Singh Badnore, Cabinet minister Om Prakash Soni and other leaders, including members of the families of those killed in the massacre, had joined the candlelight march.
 Tight security was observed by the Punjab Police during the event.

-Congress President Rahul Gandhi and Vice President Venkaiah Naidu are likely to arrive for the main function to commemorate the 100 years of the massacre.
+Congress president Rahul Gandhi and vice president Venkaiah Naidu are likely to arrive for the main function to commemorate the 100 years of the massacre.

 British PM Theresa May voices regret over Jallianwala Bagh massacre